Adkali/PowerJoker/README.md

 When the process finish, victim must run the genereted PowerShell code. when he does, wait to recieve a shell.
 Now Soon i will add more options of bypassing Defender because i know that there are more options/method of bypassing, but again - it can change in everyday. what works today, might not work tomorrow.

 # Updates
-Made the code results in giving the base64 as the payload and also generate a 'Privilege.ps1' file which can have inside it the base64 payload. just replace it inside the section where['BASE64_ENCODED_COMMAND_HERE'] with the base64 payload, and you can use the .ps1 instead using only the payload.
+Made the code results in giving the base64 as the payload and also generate a 'Privilege.ps1' file which can have inside it the base64 payload. just replace it inside the section where['BASE64_ENCODED_COMMAND_HERE'] with the base64 payload, and you can use the .ps1 instead using only the payload.<br><br>
+<b>17/04</b> - PowerJoker can now randomly pick variables and strings, making it easier to evade real-time protection.
+I'm currently working on some new obfuscation tequnies.